UstadMobile/UstadMobile/app-desktop/README.md

 Running in IDE:

-Clicking on the run button that appears in the source code next to the main function  **WILL NOT WORK**
-- it will not find the resource bundles required (probably due to the joys of Modular Java).
+Clicking on the run button that appears in the source code next to the main function  **WILL NOT WORK**, it will not find the resource bundles required (probably due to the joys of Modular Java).

 Use ./gradlew app-desktop:run to run it.
 To debug, run the Gradle app-desktop:run task in debug mode in the IDE.
 There are two ways to do this: